conni3/cloudian/content/posts/System Verilog/Language Concepts/Tasks vs Functions.md

 - can have input, output, and inout ports
 - called as a standalone statement `my_task(a,b,c,)`, not inside an expression

-## Timing control and simulation time
+## Timing Control and Simulation time

 ### Function